Amanda J. Sisk

 Founder & Artist

-Amanda J. Sisk has worked as an award-winning artist and educator for over two decades and is the creator of the artworks at ATELIER SISK.
-She studied within the United States and Europe and served two seasons as Sculptor-in-Residence at Saint-Gaudens National Historic Site.
+Amanda J. Sisk has worked as an artist and educator for over two decades and is the creator of the artworks at ATELIER SISK.
+She studied within the United States and Europe and served two seasons as Sculptor-In-Residence at Saint-Gaudens National Historic Site.
 In 2013, her work was awarded the National Sculpture Society’s Dexter Jones Award for bas-relief sculpture.
-She is a 2015 recipient of The Gibbons Prize for New England Sculptors, and in 2016, she served as the first Artist-in-Residence at the historic Governor John Langdon House (Portsmouth, NH).
-Amanda has most recently completed a sculpture for Padre Island National Seashore (TX) and four collaborative monuments for the city of Rutland, VT.
-Portraiture continues to be a focus while she is increasingly interested in using all-natural and repurposed materials in contemplative works.
-She travels to where she receives the call to work.
+She is a 2015 recipient of The Gibbons Prize for New England Sculptors, and in 2016, she served as the inaugural Artist-In-Residence for the historic Langdon House (Portsmouth, NH).
+Following the installation of an artwork at Padre Island National Seashore (TX) and five collaborative monuments (NY and VT), the artist has most recently completed additional residencies and held exhibitions while founding the Eco Arts Collective.
+Figurative art continues to be a focus while she is increasingly interested in the use of all-natural and repurposed materials in contemplative art.
+Sisk travels to where she receives the call to work.